GoogleCloudPlatform/spanner-data-validator/spanner-data-validator-java/README-DVT.md

 ## Running locally (with java and compiled jar)

-NOTE: This requires a previously compiled jar file
+NOTE: This requires a previously compiled jar file; and please adjust the path to reflect the location of the jar in your environment.

 java -jar target/spanner-data-validator-java-bundled-0.1.jar  \
 --protocol=mysql \